Aaswath Raman

 constructed enormous beehive-shaped structures called yakhchal,

-day-night swings in temperature, but that work has mostly remained
+Earth’s day-night swings in temperature, but that work has

-theoretical.
-In 2014, researchers led by Federico Capasso, an
+mostly remained theoretical.
+In 2014, researchers led by

-at night would be valuable; after the sun sets, solar cells don’t
+electricity at night would be valuable; after the sun sets,

-work and winds often die down, even as demand for lighting peaks.
+solar cells don’t work and winds often die down, even as demand

 Shanhui Fan, an electrical engineer at Stanford and an author on

-cooling effect to chill a building at night.
-Earlier this year,
+passive cooling effect to chill a building at night.
+Earlier

-they also tested an infrared photodiode, similar to the technology
+this year, they also tested an infrared photodiode, similar to

-used in most solar cells but which uses warmth, not sunlight, to
+the technology used in most solar cells but which uses warmth,

 The prototype built by Dr. Raman resembles a hockey puck set